VCityTeam/UD-Demo-VCity-Sunlight/docs/data-processing/README.md

 This documentation explains how to create Sunlight 3D Tiles for Demo-Sunlight and how to configure Demo-Sunlight to display them.

-## How to create 3D Tiles Sunlight
+## How to create 3D Tiles Sunlight from 3D Tiles

+All steps are present in a [small bash script](compute-sunlight.sh).

 1. Create your working directories.